Abbott Labs veteran CEO White to step down next March

 Last month, Abbott reported a third-quarter profit of $960 million in a performance that met Wall Street expectations.

-Shares of the Abbott Park, Illinois, company slipped 27 cents to $84.07 in premarket trading.
+Shares of the Abbott Park, Illinois, company slipped 41 cents to $83.93 when markets opened Wednesday.